 Shishito (シシトウ) —is Asian peppers.
-They’re mild compared to something like a jalapeño, but every once in a while one may kick you a little.
+They’re mild compared to something like a jalapeño, but one may kick you a little every once in a while.

 Shiso (しそ) — is a leaf similar to mint.
 It’s hard to describe the flavor of shiso to those who have never tried it.
 Here’s a great attempt.

 Tamanegi (たまねぎ) — is onion.
-Onion tempura is a lot like onion rings, except they aren’t ordinarily shaped like rings in Japan.
+Onion tempura is like onion rings, except they aren’t ordinarily shaped like rings in Japan.
 Instead, they’ll slice the onion, then cut the slice in half.

 And then there is kakiage (かきあげ).
 This is a mixture of sliced vegetables like carrots, onions, mushrooms, and seafood like shrimp, etc.

-It’s all mixed together, dipped in the batter, and fried as a patty — sometimes served over rice (or even noodles).
+It’s all mixed, dipped in the batter, and fried as a patty — sometimes served over rice (or even noodles).

-Tempura batter is interesting because it is a super light batter and does not use bread flakes (aka panko).
+Tempura batter is impressive because it is a super light batter and does not use bread flakes (aka panko).

-The typical ingredients in the batter are wheat flour, water, egg, baking soda, starch, oil, and spices to your liking.
+The batter’s typical ingredients are wheat flour (though it is possible to use all-purpose flour), water, egg, baking soda, potato starch, oil, and spices to your liking.
 However, you may find some recipes using things like soda water or even vodka.

-Because they help keep the batter especially light and when fried will create a very crispy result.
-In the case of the vodka, the alcohol evaporates leaving the fried result crispy.
+Because they help keep the batter exceptionally light and when fried will create a very crispy result.
+In the case of the vodka, the alcohol evaporates, leaving the fried result crispy.

-The other interesting thing about it is how it is mixed.
-It’s very important the batter is not overmixed and kept very cold in order to prevent activation of the wheat gluten in the flour.
+The other striking thing about it is how it is mixed.
+The batter mustn’t be overmixed and kept very cold to prevent the activation of the wheat gluten in the flour.

 The result is a very thin, cold, liquid batter that doesn’t seem very batter-like.
 But is what allows for the ability to use it to fry nearly any ingredient — and creates that amazing, crispy, golden crust.